Mapping data tiers to OpenSearch node roles

 }

-Follower indices must target tiers with equivalent or greater storage capacity than the leader.
-Misaligned CCR routing triggers ALLOCATION_FAILED errors and stalls replication checkpoints.
+Gotcha: the follower tier must offer equal or greater storage capacity than the leader tier it mirrors.
+A follower pointed at a smaller tier raises ALLOCATION_FAILED and stalls replication checkpoints.
 Validate cross-cluster tier parity before enabling auto-follow patterns.

 import requests